 - swelling of the eyes, face, mouth, lips, tongue, arms, hands, feet, ankles, or lower legs

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the mixed solution in the refrigerator.
-If you are using Colyte®, Nulytely®, or Trilyte® brand solutions, use it within 48 hours.
+If you are using Colyte®, Nulytely®, or Trilyte® brand solutions, use it within 48 hours after mixing.
 If you are using Moviprep® brand solution, use it within 24 hours after mixing.
 If you are using Plenvu® brand solution, use it within 6 hours after mixing.

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.